hyh19/getx/cursor-rules/getx.md

 ## Overview

 This file serves as an index and navigation guide for all GetX-related cursor rules.
-GetX is a powerful Flutter framework that provides state management, dependency injection, route management, internationalization, theme management, and utilities in a simple, performant package.
+GetX is a powerful Flutter framework that provides state management, dependency injection, route management, internationalization, theme management, responsive layouts, and utilities in a simple, performant package.

 **Purpose of This File:**